commandops/commandops.github.io/about.md

 Hi, my name is Ron aka Whicker.
 I created this site to help with writing scenarios for the game Command: Modern Air/Naval Operations (CMANO).

-By day I run a  [photo lab in San Diego](https://prolabprints.com) where I have learned a fair amount about web stuff - especially the [Jekyll static site generator](https://jekyllrb.com/) that this site was built with - and of course [https://github.com](https://github.com) where this site is hosted.
+By day I run a  small business where I have learned a fair amount about web stuff - especially the [Jekyll static site generator](https://jekyllrb.com/) that this site was built with - and of course [https://github.com](https://github.com) where this site is hosted.

 All of the code for this site can be [found on GitHub](https://github.com/commandops/commandops.github.io), if you would like to add anything to this feel free to do a pull request, I'd love to have others contribute.
 Feel free to fork it and build your own version of this as well - especially if I am no longer maintaining it.